-To be honest, I would much rather a personal email, asking me to spend time in person or on the phone.
+To be honest, I would much rather have a personal email, asking me to spend time in person or on the phone.
 We can talk about your organization’s problem and whether I can help.
 Less time, more good information, and if I’m not right, I may be able to point you to someone who is.

 You may not know what you really need

 One value in working with a consultant is we have both experience and “outside eyes”.
-It can be hard to see problems when you’re living with them day to day.
+It can be hard to see problems when you’re living with them day-to-day.

 An RFP usually includes a diagnosis.
 But it could be the wrong diagnosis.
 And then, even if I am the chosen consultant, we risk working on the wrong thing – which leads to poor results.

-That’s why I prefer a conversation to begin with.
+That’s why I prefer a conversation, to begin with.
 I may be able to say, “The problem you identify is actually a symptom of a different problem.”